 8. The Rwanda Genocide Memorial – A Deeply Moving Historical Experience

 While not located within the national parks, no trip to Rwanda is complete without visiting the Kigali Genocide Memorial.
 The memorial offers a deeply moving and reflective experience, educating visitors about the 1994 genocide and Rwanda's remarkable recovery and reconciliation efforts.
-This rich historical context adds depth to a wildlife safari, giving travelers a chance to understand the resilience and strength of Rwanda's people alongside its natural wonders.
+This rich historical context adds depth to a wildlife safari, giving travellers a chance to understand the resilience and strength of Rwanda's people alongside its natural wonders.

 Sort by